rickdot/IK2206-vpn-project/NetPipe/README.md

 - `Arguments.java` is a simple parser for command line arguments.
 It is used by NetPipeClient and NetPipeServer.
 - `Forwarder.java` is a class with two threads to forward data between streams.
 It is used by NetPipeClient and NetPipeServer.
 - `HandshakeMessage.java` is a class with methods and declarations for the message exchange between client and server during the handshake phase.
 Use it to implement the handshake protocol.
 (It is *not* used by any of other classes, since they do not support security.)
+- `create.md` contains the commands that I used to create certificates and encryption keys for the application